karcagigergo/karcagigergo/README.md

 ### ⚡ About me:

 I'm Gergő!
-I'm a Full-stack developer just graduated from one of the best international programming school: LeWagon, in batch #540.
-I learned Ruby on Rails, JavaScript ES6, HTML, CSS, Bootstrap, SQL, git, GitHub and Heroku there and now the sky is the limit.
+I'm a Full-stack developer just graduated from one of the best international programming school: **LeWagon, in batch #540**.
+I learned **_Ruby on Rails, JavaScript ES6, HTML, CSS, Bootstrap, SQL, git, GitHub and Heroku_** there and now the sky is the limit.
 I consider myself as a global citizen but I was born and educated in Hungary.
 I lived and worked in London - UK, from where I traveled a lot around the globe.
 I guess London made me love to travel and discover new places, expanding my knowledge about the world.
 This mindset has taken me to Brazil where I currently live.

 - 💻 I'm currently practicing: Ruby on Rails and JavaScript (forever and ever... 💡)

 - 🌱 I’m currently learning: **ReactJS**

-- 💬 Ask me about ANYTHING (mmm maybe not quantum mechanics)
+- 💬 Ask me about **ANYTHING** _(mmm maybe not quantum mechanics)_

 - 🗣️ I speak English <sub>EN</sub>, basic Portuguese <sub>BR</sub> and Hungarian <sub>HU</sub>.

 - 😄 Pronouns: he/him

-- ⚡ Fun fact: I love to surf (I'm just too bad at it STILL... 🏄‍♂️)
+- ⚡ Fun fact: I love to surf 🏄‍♂️ _(I'm just too bad at it STILL...)_

 ### 🧪 Currently working on: